Harish795/harish795/README.md

 <img align="right" width="200" height="140" hspace="150" src="https://media.giphy.com/media/IpeYSEZshTefe/giphy.gif"/>

 I like to develop software and build website as a hobby.
-I never followed any school education for developing software but, learned everything i know by watching Youtube tutorials and just lots of searchings.
+I never followed my school education for developing software but, learned everything i know by watching Youtube tutorials and just lots of searchings.

 - 🔭 I am currently working on a discord Bot
 - 🌱 I’m currently learning about making Python Modern GUIs